MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 In the spirit of Toki Pona, I do my utter best to define every Toki Pona word with only a single English word, but as you'll see it isn't always possible.

-Notably, I've shortened kokosila (a reference to Esperanto's [krokodili](https://en.wiktionary.org/wiki/krokodili#), aka "crocodile") from "not speaking toki pona in a toki pona environment" to "betrayal" in my dictionary.
+Notably, I've shortened kokosila (a reference to Esperanto's [krokodili](https://en.wiktionary.org/wiki/krokodili#), meaning "crocodile") from "not speaking toki pona in a toki pona environment" to "betrayal" in my dictionary.

 The English words with parentheses around them are ones I wasn't able to find a satisfying, short description for yet that doesn't rely on grammatical words like "interjection" or "particle".